Group size: 5 hunters per camp, two camps are available.

-All transportation, all necessary permits and paper work, insurance, satellite phone access, one night in local hotels in Kamchatka.
-On the route: hot meal, dry ration, all necessary equipment, service of the cook, guide, double accommodations in tents, over night in sleeping-bags.
+All transportation, all necessary permits and paper work, insurance, satellite phone access.
+On the route: hot meal, dry ration, all necessary equipment, service of the cook, experienced personal guide to each hunter, interpreter (one per camp), double accommodation (hunting lodge), over night in sleeping-bags.

 The price does not include:

 Any airfare, visa fees (150$), optional trip cancellation insurance (airline cancellations, medical/personal emergencies that preclude your participation, etc.), satellite phone use (except urgent emergency calls),